CristianEdwards/AzureLocal-Supportability/TSG/Networking/DeepDive-AzureLocalPrivatePathArchitecture.md

    HTTP traffic is incompatible with the Arc proxy.
 This traffic must instead be routed through Azure Firewall Explicit Proxy, ensuring compliance with internal security policies.

 3. **🟩 OS HTTPS traffic that always uses Arc proxy**
    HTTPS traffic that must always be routed through the Arc proxy.
 This ensures secure, controlled, and consistent connectivity to Azure endpoints, leveraging the Arc gateway's built-in security and management capabilities.
-Make sure you allow all the endpoints required for Arc gateway in Azure Local listed here: https://learn.microsoft.com/en-us/azure/azure-local/deploy/deployment-azure-arc-gateway-overview?view=azloc-2505&tabs=portal#azure-local-endpoints-not-redirected
+Make sure you allow all the endpoints required for Arc gateway in Azure Local listed here: [Azure Local Arc gateway required endpoints](https://learn.microsoft.com/en-us/azure/azure-local/deploy/deployment-azure-arc-gateway-overview?view=azloc-2505&tabs=portal#azure-local-endpoints-not-redirected)

 4. **🟥 Third-party OS HTTPS traffic not permitted through Arc gateway** All HTTPS traffic from the operating system initially goes to the Arc proxy.
 However, the Arc gateway only permits connections to Microsoft-managed endpoints.
 This means that HTTPS traffic destined for third-party services—such as OEM endpoints, hardware vendor update services, or other third-party agents installed on your servers, cannot pass through the Arc gateway.
 Instead, this traffic is redirected to Azure Firewall Explicit Proxy.
 To ensure these third-party services function correctly, you must explicitly configure Azure firewall Explicit Proxy Application Rules to allow access to these external endpoints based on your organization's requirements.